MicheleBortol/resolve_processing/README.md

 1) Run CLAHE on the input image.
 2) Segemnt with cellpose.
 3) Sets to 0 all pixels at the image border.
-4) Remove cells smaller then `cell_diameter / 2` pixels in diameter.

 **Example**
 `python3.9 cellpose_segmenter.py DAPI_IMAGE cyto 0 70 OUTPUT_SEGMENTATION_MASK_NAME`